esteveslima/serverless-template/resources/config/aws/README.md

 # AWS Deployment credentials

-## Create a "credentials" file inside this folder, with the following content:
+## (Inside this folder)Create a folder ".aws" with "credentials" file inside, with the following content:

 ```
 [default]